 Likewise, did your spouse cosign on your auto loan?

-If you have any transferable debt that isn’t forgiven when you die, your family or friends could be left with the burden of paying it off.
+If you have any transferable debt that isn’t forgiven when you die, without life insurance, your family or friends could be left with the burden of paying it off.

 You Own A Business

 If you own a business and want to guarantee its financial security in the event of your passing, you can use a life insurance policy to pad it, your business partners, and your family.

 Whether you choose personal life insurance, a shared policy with your partners, or key man insurance, you can protect the people who matter most from the blow.